-Turkey-Dutch relations take dip after Turkish officials barred
+Turkey-Dutch relations shatter after Turkish officials barred

 The Turkish foreign ministry also said that it doesn’t want to see the Dutch ambassador, who is out of the country, return to his post for some time because of the increasingly divisive dispute with the Netherlands.

+In a written statement early Sunday, Turkish Prime Minister Binali Yildirim said his country will strongly respond to the Dutch actions.

+“There will be a stronger reprisal against the unacceptable treatment toward Turkey and ministers who have diplomatic immunity,” Yildirim said.

 Cavusoglu said he arrived in Metz, France, late Saturday, where he was expected to address crowds on Sunday.
-Turkish officials have been campaigning in various European cities before the April 16 referendum.

-Around 100 people marched in Istanbul Saturday afternoon to protest the Dutch decision, with demonstrators placing a black wreath in front of the Dutch Consulate amid a heavy police presence.

 The diplomatic row comes at a time when relations between Turkey and the European Union, of which the Netherlands is a member, have been steadily worsening, especially in the wake of Erdogan’s actions since last year’s failed coup.
 More than 41,000 people have been arrested and 100,000 civil servants fired from their jobs.